Fusion rules and rigidity for weight modules over the simple admissible affine $\mathfrak{sl}(2)$ and $\mathcal{N}=2$ superconformal vertex operator superalgebras: Algebras and categories of modules

 where \(\dim M_{q,h}<\infty\), the weight support \(\supp(M)=\set{(q,h),\in \CC^2\st M_{q,h}\neq 0}\subset \CC^2\) is contained within a finite number of \(\ZZ^2\)-cosets of \(\CC^2\) and \(M_{q,h}=0\) for \(\re\brac*{h}\ll 0\).
 Denote the full subcategory of \(\smod{\bclie}\) whose objects are all weight modules by \(\wtmod{\bclie}\). \end{enumerate} \end{defn}

 We conclude this section by recalling the known equivalence between the category of $\bclie$ weight modules and super vector spaces. \begin{prop} The category \(\wtmod{\bclie}\) is semisimple with two simple isomorphism classes \(\bc\) and its parity reversal \(\Pi\bc\).
-As a braided monoidal category (with the tensor product constructed from intertwining operators) \(\wtmod{\bclie}\) is equivalent to \(\svec\) the symmetric monoidal category of finite dimensional super vector spaces.
-In particular \(\bc\) corresponds to \(\CC^{1|0}\) the even one dimensional super vector space and \(\Pi\bc\) corresponds to \(\CC^{0|1}\) the odd one dimensional super vector space. \end{prop}
+As a braided monoidal category (with the tensor product constructed from intertwining operators) \(\wtmod{\bclie}\) is equivalent to \(\svec\), the symmetric monoidal category of finite-dimensional super vector spaces.
+In particular, \(\bc\) corresponds to \(\CC^{1|0}\), the even \(1\)-dimensional super vector space and \(\Pi\bc\) corresponds to \(\CC^{0|1}\) the odd \(1\)-dimensional super vector space. \end{prop}